-We also discussed some of the conference programme and did the last minor corrections.
+We also discussed some of the conference programme and did last minor corrections.

-On the second day, Petra, Katja and Borut (MESS) presented general update on dissemination activities (webpage content, twitter, youtube, infographics) and we set the date for the last ZoomIn – 24th May at 5 p.m.
+On the second day, Petra, Katja and Borut (MESS) presented general updates on dissemination activities (webpage content, Twitter, YouTube, infographics) and we set the date for the last ZoomIn meeting for pilot schools – 24th May at 5 p.m.
 CET.

-We discussed what after the project is over – opportunities for future collaboration and policy recommendations.
+We discussed what our plans and intentions are after the project is over – policy recommendations and opportunities for future collaboration.

-After the meeting close we separated, some to prepare the conference venue, some to the DCU LEGO education innovation studio.
+After the meeting closed we separated, some to prepare the conference venue, some to the DCU LEGO education innovation studio.

-The end of the week was marked with conference.
-On friday we met at the venue, and listened to the presentations.
-Around 100 participants were present in person, and around 80 watched the conference online.
-You can find the recording with starting times here: On the weekend we shared our experience and did some evaluation.
+The end of the week was all about the conference.
+On Friday we met at the venue and listened to the presentations.
+About 100 participants were present in person and about 80 followed the conference online.
+You can find the recording with the start times here: At the weekend, we shared our experiences and made an evaluation.